-I completed my BS degree in Evolution, Ecology and Biodiversity from UC Davis where I worked simultaneously as a necropsy diener at the UCD Veterinary Medical Teaching Hospital.
-I then moved on to get my MS degree from San Francisco State University in Ecology and Systematics.
-There, I sequenced and compiled maximum likelihood and Bayesian trees on feather mites (genus Proctophyllodes).
-I also compiled some cospeciation data on the feather mites and their Passerine hosts.
-My thesis was entitled: A molecular study of selected groups of the feather mite genus Proctophyllodes (Acari: Astigmata)
+Tara completed her B.S, degree in Evolution, Ecology and Biodiversity from UC Davis where she worked simultaneously as a necropsy diener at the UCD Veterinary Medical Teaching Hospital.
+She then got her MS degree from San Francisco State University in Ecology and Systematics.
+There, Tara sequenced and compiled maximum likelihood and Bayesian trees on feather mites (genus Proctophyllodes) in order to determine if cospeciation had occurred between feather mites and their Passerine hosts.
+Her thesis was entitled: A molecular study of selected groups of the feather mite genus Proctophyllodes (Acari: Astigmata)

 After finishing her Masters degree Tara joined on a project in Dr. Foley's lab identifying endemic bacterial species living on frog skin in an attempt to determine if any of these bacterial species were capable of preventing infection by Batrachochytrium dendrobatidis.
 This work was published in Comparative Immunology, Microbiology & Infectious Diseases in 2013, two years after she was officially admitted as a doctoral student.
 Since starting graduate school Tara has collaborated on a project to record blood-borne diseases and ectoparasites in American pika, worked on a project to characterize reservoir species for a wide variety of infectious diseases, participated as a graduate student mentor for under-represented freshmen students interested in pursuing a career in STEM or veterinary medicine, and served as a student representative for the Designated Emphasis in Vector Borne Disease Executive Committee.